 We can set a limit to our physical proclivities for food or sex, but not to our societal drives of venality, contention, maliciousness or revenge.
 We did not need to need this much.
 Each smile or sorrow, bane or blow acts as material to swell our selfishness.
 I want more than I foresaw I would.
 But I need less than I think I do.
 The importunity of my own cupidity dismays me as much as that of others appals me.
 People are not uniformly better or worse than you surmise, but they all crave more than you suspect.
 Those who don’t want much still want more.
-Even those who have moderate cravings still crave them immoderately.
+And even those who have moderate cravings still crave them immoderately.

 To live in this age is to have too much and to lack the self-control not to want to get more.